Shadertech/UE5NiagaraComputeExample/README.md

 ## Modules

-### 1. ComputeGBExample
+### 1. ComputeRPExample

 - **Overview**:
-  - Demonstrates the use of Graph Builder to setup and run compute shaders through a boids example as part of the PreRender pass
+  - Demonstrates the use of Graph Builder to setup and run compute shaders through a boids example
-  - `GEngine->GetPreRenderDelegateEx`
 - **Examples**:
   - Example1: Structured Buffer -> Niagara
   - Example2: Structured Buffer -> Render Target -> Niagara
-  - Example3: Structured Buffer -> Instanced Static Meshes (WIP AND PRIVATISED)

-### 2. ComputeRPExample
+### 2. ComputeRPLegacyExample

 - **Overview**:
-  - Demonstrates the use of Graph Builder to setup and run compute shaders through a boids example as part of a custom pass
+  - Demonstrates the use of manual management over the compute pipeline to setup and run compute shaders through a boids example
-  - `ENQUEUE_RENDER_COMMAND`
 - **Examples**:
   - Example1: Structured Buffer -> Niagara

-### 3. ComputeRPLegacyExample
+### 3. ComputeRPSUBExample

 - **Overview**:
-  - Demonstrates the use of Graph Builder to setup and run compute shaders through a boids example as part of a custom pass through legacy methods of binding shader paramaters
-  - `ENQUEUE_RENDER_COMMAND`
+  - Demonstrates how to extend ComputeRPExample in order to pass shader data into materials by hooking into the scene buffer
 - **Examples**:
-  - Example1: Structured Buffer -> Niagara
+  - Example1: Structured Buffer -> Material

 ### 4. NiagaraExample